|

 We don’t

-know the number of dim galaxies that we cannot see, but it must be vast.
+know the number of distant dim galaxies that we cannot see, but it must be vast.
 Some of

 the bright galaxies are larger than the Milky Way and some are smaller.